shangeth/wavencoder/README.md

 # WavEncoder

-WavEncoder is a Python library for encoding raw audio with PyTorch backend.
+WavEncoder is a Python library for encoding audio signal, transforms for audio augmention and training audio classification models with PyTorch backend.

 ## Wav Models to be added
 - [x] wav2vec [[1]](#1)